tsgates/arch-wiki-markdown/wiki/NVIDIA.md

     Option "TwinView" "1"

-TwinView only works on a per card basis: If you have multiple cards (and no SLI?), you'll have to use xinerama or zaphod mode (multiple X screens).
+TwinView only works on a per card basis: If you have multiple cards, you'll have to use xinerama or zaphod mode (multiple X screens).
 You can combine TwinView with zaphod mode, ending up, for example, with two X screens covering two monitors each.
 Most window managers fail miserably in zaphod mode.
-The shining exception is Awesome.
-KDE almost works.
+Awesome is the shining exception, and KDE almost works.

 Example configuration: